kbekiroglu/kbekiroglu.github.io/_publications/2009-10-01-paper-title-number-1.md

 Adaptive intensive interventions are introduced and new methods from the field of control engineering for use in their design are illustrated..

 [Download paper here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4176810/)

-# Recommended citation: Adaptive intensive interventions are introduced and new methods from the field of control engineering for use in their design are illustrated.
-(2009).
-"Paper Title Number 1." <i>Journal 1</i>.
-1(1).